p4mars/drone_light_show/README.md

 colcon build --packages-select <NAME_OF_FILE>
 ```

-4. Resource your directory by typing:
+4. Resource your directory for the changes to take effect by typing:
 ```
 source ros2_ws/install/setup.bash
 ```